 - The service you live stream can be simultaneously live on Facebook, Youtube and/or your website and later archived.

 It is coming!
 You might as well embrace it now.
 If live-streaming seems daunting, we have resources for you.
 One of them is an actual person who has been working with live streaming since 2009 and creating videos for churches since the 90’s when it took five hours to render a video that would take only minutes now.
 His name is Mark Clark, pictured here in his ‘studio’.
 Mark has prepared a document about live-streaming that you can find by Clicking Here.
 This document offers ways to live-stream from the least expensive, a cell phone, to more sophisticated, a three-camera approach, to the most sophisticated and everywhere in between.
-The document can also be found at presbyark.org under Resources/Presbytery Documents/Future of the Church/GO LIVE
+Download the document at the link at the bottom of this page.

 As part of his offering, Mark will come to your church at no charge, meet with you, evaluate your space with your existing sound system, guide you through decisions about live-streaming and equipment purchases, train needed volunteers, and oversee your start-up.
 Read through the document and if you decide you want some help in making your decision about live-streaming, contact him at 501-563-6239 or firstname.lastname@example.org.Happy Streaming!